Stewart Mills: Playing career

 On 15 October 2013, Mills signed a one-year contract with the Brisbane Broncos.

 In the middle of his contract, Mills quit the Brisbane club to return home and work as an landscaper.

-In 2015, Mills joined the Mount Pritchard Mounties in the New South Wales Cup.
+In 2015, Mills joined the Mount Pritchard Mounties in the NSW Cup.
 In late 2016, he revealed on Instagram that he was retiring due to a chronic knee injury, he is now Captain Coach for the Nyngan Tigers 2017.